andywer/threads.js/docs/usage-observables.md

 ### Hot observables

-Note that in contrast to the usual `zen-observable` behavior, the observable returned here is "hot".
-That means that if you subscribe to it twice, the second subscription will mirror the first one, yielding the same values.
+Note that in contrast to the default Observable behavior, the observable returned here is "hot".
+That means that if you subscribe to it twice, the second subscription will mirror the first one, yielding the same values without subscribing to the data source a second time.

 It will **not** replay values from the past, in case the second subscriber subscribes after the first one has already received values.